ojensen5115/ojensen5115.github.io/_posts/2026-06-21-finally-understanding-kubernetes.md

 ---
 layout: post
-title:  "Finally understanding Kubernetes (part 1)"
+title:  "Finally understanding Kubernetes (part 1 of 4)"
 date:   2026-06-21 08:53:00
 categories: Kubernetes infrastructure security
 permalink: /infra/understanding-k8s-1
 ---

-So you've made it to 2026 and you understand Docker containers to be "kinda like a VM, but not", and you've probably seen / had to use Kubernetes to some extent but don't really *get* it yet?
+So you've made it to 2026 and you understand Docker containers to be "kinda like a VM, but not really", and Kubernetes is "kinda deploy docker containers, but not really"... and you've probably seen / had to use Kubernetes to some extent, but don't really *get* it yet?
 And you'd like to?
 Then this post is for you.

 We'll talk through the fundamentals right up to what you can probably expect to see in a typical engineering org, and you'll run them yourself locally.

 # Glossary